phys3009/phys3009.github.io/_sources/intro.md

 -	To help students to develop an understanding of the origin of forces on the nanoscale
 -	To help students develop an appreciation of the role of intermolecular, interparticle and surface forces in nanoscale science, technology and biology.

-## Assessment

-Examination 100%:

--	In the summer assessment period.
--	In person, closed book
--	2 hrs to complete paper
--	Access to an equation sheet containing some key equations.
-This will be available in advance

 ## Aims of the Module

 -   To provide an introduction to the kinematics of nanoscale systems